 Lindell had connected on 321 consecutive extra points prior to Idonije’s block with 3:03 remaining in the third quarter.

 Run-pass ratio improves: The Bears dominated time of possession in the first half 17:52 to 12:08 by finally delivering on their promise to insert more balance.
 The Bears weren’t exactly productive with the running game, considering they gained 44 yards on 15 attempts in the first half.

 Still, the mix of runs with play-action passes kept Buffalo off balance, likely paving the way for Greg Olsen’s 4-yard touchdown pass from Cutler in the second quarter.

 The Bears called runs on their first four plays from scrimmage, and finished the first quarter with a run-pass ratio of 9 to 16.

-Major Wright sighting: Having missed five games because of a severely pulled hamstring, Wright saw his first action since Week 2 against the Bills, when he entered the contest with 12:06 left in the second quarter.
+Major Wright sighting: Having missed five games because of a severely pulled hamstring, Wright saw his first action since Week 2, when he entered the contest with 12:06 left in the second quarter.